A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: The treewidth of the embedding

 Now for each child town $T'$, consider appending the subtree $D_{T'}$ to $D_X$ by adding the root bag of $D_{T'}$ as a child of the connecting bag $b$ of $T'$ in $D_X$.
 This satisfies condition~\eqref{item:tw-union} of \autoref{dfn:treewidth}, as the union of all bags is $T$.
 Unfortunately, though, this initial tree of bags $D_T$ does not satisfy the remaining requirements of a valid tree decomposition of~$H_T$ according to \autoref{dfn:treewidth}: the edges added to connect the child towns and their connecting bags may not be contained in any bag---violating~\eqref{item:tw-edges}---and there might be some vertex $v$ for which the bags containing~$v$ are not connected in~$D_T$---violating~\eqref{item:tw-vertices}.

 To make $D_T$ valid we change the initial tree of bags in two steps, of which the first will guarantee that~\eqref{item:tw-edges} is satisfied, and the second guarantee that~\eqref{item:tw-vertices} is satisfied.
-Namely, we perform the following for every child town $T'$ and its connecting bag $b$ in~$D_X$: \begin{enumerate} \item add all vertices of $b$ to each bag of $D_{T'}$, and \item add all hubs of $X_T\cap T'$ to each bag of $D_{T'}$, and also to $b$ and all descendants of $b$ in $D_X$ (but not the descendants of $b$ in $D_T$ that are bags of some $D_{T''}$ for some child town $T''\neq T'$ of $T$). \end{enumerate}
+Namely, we perform the following for every child town $T'$ and its connecting bag $b$ in~$D_X$: \begin{enumerate} \item add all vertices of $b$ to each bag of $D_{T'}$, and \item add all hubs of $X_T\cap T'$ to each bag of $D_{T'}$, and also to $b$ and all descendants of $b$ in $D_X$ (but not the descendants of $b$ in $D_T$ that are bags of some $D_{T''}$ for some child town $T''\neq T'$ of $T$). \end{enumerate} We now argue that the resulting tree decomposition is valid.